-The Indicter Magazine, most of whose audience is located in the US and other English-speaking countries, has established itself as a rare window through which the secrets of Sweden’s elites can be seen from abroad, as shown by the annual report of January 2017 showing our nearly 300,000 site visitors and our compilation of articles.
+The Indicter Magazine –an initiative of Swedish Doctors for Human Rights– has most of its audience located in the US and other English-speaking countries.
+The Indicter Magazine has established itself as a rare window through which the secrets of Sweden’s elites can be seen from abroad, as shown by the annual report of January 2017 showing our nearly 300,000 site visitors and our compilation of articles.

-We analyze and share geopolitical-relevant news about Sweden that otherwise would remain known only by a self-affirming Swedish governing class and commentariat (which we have termed a “Duck Pond” of complacency).
+Our aim is to analyze human right issues with international impact.
+We also examine and share geopolitical-relevant news about Sweden that otherwise would remain known only by a self-affirming Swedish governing class and commentariat (which we have termed a “Duck Pond” of complacency).
 Conversely, we give interested Swedes an insight on the international opinions about Sweden, which the state-owned and mainstream media restrict.
 The few media sites that publish in English from Sweden are heavily financed by the Swedish state and are devoted to a pro-NATO agenda of biased news despite Sweden’s ostensibly neutral status.

 While implementing the initiative of founding Swedish Doctors for Human Rights, the need of a publication to allocate our statements did arise.
 The publication, “SWEDHR Research & Reports”, took the format of a research bulletin and has published 57 reports in two volumes.
 Afterwards, realizing that the journal’s content was referring predominantly to a Swedish thematic – added that some reports were in Swedish- I found necessary to establish a new publication focused on more general geopolitical subjects in a wider international context, yet associated with human rights issues.
 Ensuing, “The Indicter” was born and it took definitely shape in November-December 2015.
 Its watchword read from the start: